 - Picture frames.

 - Coat racks.

 I had the opportunity to test out some of their products, an 8” x 10” picture frame, and a flag case.
 First, their products arrived in very well packaged containers.
-These items are both utilitarian but also art in their own right, especially the flag case.
+These items are both utilitarian but also art, especially the flag case.
 There was plenty of solid packaging to keep the items from shifting and they were all wrapped in foam packing material to keep the items from getting marred.

 The 8” x 10” picture frame is designed so that it can be placed on a table/surface or installed into a wall.
 While a little bulky looking, the design is not all that distracting to a casual observer if the unit is sitting out in the open.
 When mounted in a wall, cutting away the drywall, the frame looks like a frame.
 Using the included magnetic key, the user can unlock the frame and then they are able to slide open the face away from the storage compartment.
 High grade drawer slides are used to facilitate this action.
 Within the frame, users are greeted with high density foam, that can easily be cut to create a custom fit for whatever you may want to put inside.
 The 8” x 10” frame has ample space to house even some large frame semi-automatic firearms, giving 8” x 12” in area to work with.